rodyherrera/Quantum/README.md

 VITE_API_SUFFIX = /api/v1
 ```

-For the server application, navigate to the server/ directory, run npm install, and then launch the server with npm run start.
+For the server application, navigate to the `server/` directory, run `npm install`, and then launch the server with `npm run start`.

 Once you’ve configured and built both the client and server applications (and updated all necessary environment variables), you’ll have everything you need to proceed with the deployment.

 ## Features
 - **Github Integration:** Securely connect your GitHub account to Quantum for repository access and management of deployments.